-We also explore the culture of the Classical world, delving into how both the Greeks and Romans lived to help broaden our understanding of how the ancient world has helped to shape the one we live in now.
+At More House, we study the Latin language and how it is still relevant today.
+We also explore the culture of the classical world, delving into how both the Greeks and the Romans lived in order to broaden our understanding of how the ancient world has helped shape the world we live in today.

 Head of Department

 Mrs R Gilbertson

-Mrs R Tunnicliffe - email@example.com
+Mrs R Tunnicliffe

 Year 9 – Latin

 We move on to book II of the Cambridge Latin course in year 9.
 Having witnessed the devastation caused by Vesuvius at the end of book I, we move to Roman Britain where the translations are set to the backdrop of King Cogidubnus and his palatial abode at Fishbourne.
 New language topics are covered, which allow the girls to attempt the translation of more complex sentences.
 Particular attention is given to the introduction of adjectives and pronouns, while verbs are broken down into their principle parts to ensure a deeper understanding of the syntax.

 Year 9 – Classical Civilisation